Seattle Oil Furnace Repair: Is Gas More or Less Expensive?

 There are still some homes around Seattle that use oil furnaces.
 It has its advantages and disadvantages, just like any other appliance.
 It requires an on-site storage tank.
 The oil has to be delivered as well.
 But in terms of heating, oil furnaces provide more heat per BTU.
 It costs less than a gas furnace.
 However, its efficiency is lower, and in today’s fuel market, oil costs more than gas.
 Maintenance could be a problem as well because of soot and dirt buildup.
-An oil furnace system needs frequent filter change, and the chimney needs regular cleaning, too.
+An oil furnace system needs frequent filter changes, and the chimney needs regular cleaning.

 Among the most common oil furnace problems are the unusual sounds you hear.
 Squealing, rattling, and knocking are just some of the noises signaling that there is an issue.
-The type of noise could also indicate the source of the problem, such as: is
+The type of noise could also indicate the source of the problem, such as:

 • Worn-out belt or poor belt tension